 For example, if the website says "trusted by modern SaaS teams," the audit should ask:

 Thin proof is a trust leak.
-It does not always stop traffic.
+It doesn't always stop traffic.
 It stops action.

 Step 5: Audit reviews and reputation signals